Konamiman/Nextor/docs/Nextor 3.0 Getting Started Guide.md

 p.
 Go to BASIC, run FDISK and remove the "active" flag from partitions 1 and 2 of the slave device, so that none of the partitions in either device has the flag set.

 q.
-Reset your computer in normal mode; you should be in the COMMAND2 prompt, with the 50M partition of the master device mapped to drive A: and the 85M partition of the slave device mapped to drive B:.
+Reset your computer in normal mode; you should be in the DOS prompt, with the 50M partition of the master device mapped to drive A: and the 85M partition of the slave device mapped to drive B:.

 ## 7. Locking drives